vovasty/sillygames/README.md

 ```

 ##Usage
-run command `sillygames` from the Terminal application.
+* run command `sillygames` from the Terminal application.
-open url `http://localhost:5000` from your browser.
+* open http://localhost:5000 in your browser.